 Why am use chicken feet?
 Because they are one of the best ways to make a rich broth, and they full of glucosamine, chondroitin, collagen and trace minerals!
 Great for hair, nails, joints, and our digestive health!

 - 1 crockpot

 - 1 package chicken feet (about 10)

 - Filtered water

-- 2 Tbsp vinegar (we use this brand)
+- 2 Tbsp apple cider vinegar

-- 1 Tbsp sea salt (where to find)
+- 1 Tbsp sea salt

 - Optional: vegetables and herbs to flavor your broth, I like mine plain

-- Place chicken feet in crock pot
+- Place chicken feet in the crockpot.

-- Cover with filtered water until feet are submerged
+- Cover with filtered water until feet are submerged.

-- Add vinegar and salt (and herbs/vegetables if you are including these)
+- Add vinegar and salt (and herbs/vegetables if you are including these).

-- Ideally let it cook for 24 hours or longer
+- Ideally, let it cook for 24 hours or longer.

-- Skim off any scum that forms on top
+- Skim off any scum that forms on top.

-- Either reheat and drink as a broth, use in soups, or just take a spoonful every morning for it’s health-giving benefits!
+- Either reheat and drink as a broth, use in soups, or just take a spoonful every morning for its health-giving benefits!
 It will most likely gel in the fridge.
 I take a scoop of the gel every morning.